-ANG (2017) states "emissions from aircraft above 1,000 ft are unlikely to have a significant impact on local air quality".
+ANG (2017) states "emissions from aircraft above 1,000ft are unlikely to have a significant impact on local air quality".
 Changes would occur at or above 7,000ft, thus in accordance with ANG (2017) there would be no change in local air quality impacts.

 This design option could result in extended track miles to complete the Point Merge structure, compared with baseline.
 However, this location aligns with airport traffic flows.
-Overall, it could reduce GHG emissions compared with the baseline.
+Overall, it could maintain GHG emissions compared with the baseline.

 Capacity: This option could maintain airport capacity, providing the same number of holds as the baseline.
 This location aligns with network traffic flows so could maintain network capacity compared with the baseline.
+Other non-airspace constraints may hinder overall capacity and economic gains at Stansted.

-Resilience: Disruption recovery could be similar to the baseline, with a contingency hold\ utilised in the event of unplanned runway closure.
-This option could provide additional holding capacity plus additional delay absorption by flying the Point Merge structure.
-Therefore, it could improve delay absorption compared with the baseline.
+Resilience: Disruption recovery could be similar to the baseline, with a contingency hold utilised in the event of unplanned runway closure.
+This option could provide similar holding capacity as today plus additional delay absorption by flying the Point Merge structure.
+Therefore, it could maintain delay absorption compared with the baseline.

-\The positioning and altitude of this contingency hold would be the subject of collaborative work with the airport in Stage 3.
+The positioning and altitude of this contingency hold would be the subject of collaborative work with the airport in Stage 3.